Vegan Ice Cream

 Whether you’re in the dog days of July or in the midst of a heat wave lingering into September, a frozen treat is always welcome.
 You don’t need a machine to make these all-natural, delicious vegan ice creams and ice pops, most made with fresh fruit and all made with other wholesome ingredients.
 Some of these do require ice pop molds, which are inexpensive and can be found in some supermarkets or online.
 Let’s start with Leslie Cerier’s Cocoa Cashew Coconut Ice Pops.
 The perfect summer popsicle for kids of all ages, these feature cashews, coconut milk, and cocoa. more→

-When you taste this, you won’t believe that this frozen treat is made almost purely of banana.
-The velvety texture and mild chocolate flavor will have you hooked.
+You won’t believe that this soft serve mocha banana ice cream is made almost entirely of frozen banana.
+Of course, this recipe is also vegan.
+The velvety texture and coffee-chocolate flavor will have you hooked.
 Best of all, you don’t need an ice cream machine to make it, though a food processor is a must!
 A powerful blender works, too.
 Freezing bananas that are getting almost too ripe is perfect for making treats like this, or for using in smoothies.
 Photos by Evan Atlas.

 The perfect summer popsicle for kids of all ages, these feature cashews, coconut milk, and cocoa.
 Leslie recommends using as many organic ingredients as you can for these luscious treats.
 Recipe contributed by Leslie Cerier.
 Photos by Tracey Eller. more→